azaruddinaskarali/Bearing-Faults-Detection-and-Classification/README.md

 The key elements in rolling-element bearings are:

-Inner Race
+-Inner Race
-Outer Race
+-Outer Race
-Rolling Element
+-Rolling Element

 According to several studies (e.g. Thorson and Dalva (1995), Bonnett and Yung (2008), and IEEE (1985)) bearing faults are the major cause of failure in electro-mechanical drive systems and motors, causing an estimated 45-70% of all drive and motor failures.
 These failures are often expensive because of: